 Worldwide Disclosure Facility (WDF) – helping to settle offshore matters

-The Worldwide Disclosure Facility, or WDF, is a process of voluntary disclosure to HMRC where UK taxes are due in relation to offshore matters.
-The facility is modelled on previous disclosure opportunities, some of which offered partial amnesty terms.
-However, following increased international transparency, the UK government now encourages voluntary disclosures under normal UK tax rules.
+The Worldwide Disclosure Facility, or WDF, is a process of voluntary disclosure to HMRC if you owe UK taxes relating to offshore matters.
+Following increased international transparency, the UK government encourages voluntary disclosures under normal UK tax rules.

 Penalties and Requirement to Correct

-Sanctions under Requirement to Correct (RTC) were introduced in 2018 to reflect HMRC’s tougher stance, in particular higher penalties for Failure to Correct (FTC).
-HMRC is still writing to those people it thinks failed to tell them about all their offshore income or gains, nudging them to correct their position.
-If you receive a HMRC ‘nudge letter’ then you may need to correct your tax position using the WDF or another disclosure process, depending on circumstances.
+Sanctions under Requirement to Correct (RTC) were introduced in 2018 to reflect HMRC’s tougher stance - in particular, there are higher penalties for Failure to Correct (FTC).
+HMRC writes to people it thinks have failed to tell them about all their offshore income or gains, nudging them to correct their position.

-If you have received a nudge letter, or think you may need to use the Worldwide Disclosure Facility, it is best to take professional advice on your position.
-Our Tax Dispute Resolution team is a national group of qualified and regulated tax professionals specialising in tax investigations and voluntary disclosure work.
-We offer a bespoke service with discreet and confidential small teams to run your case including partner-led advice.
-We represent taxpayers with HMRC through the process, often working alongside your regular accountant or other professionals such as lawyers, trustees or executors.
-There are lots of ways we support and guide taxpayers to settlement of the process - these are usually one-off projects leading to a closure letter from HMRC.
+If you have received a letter from HMRC, or think you may need to use the Worldwide Disclosure Facility, it is best to take professional advice on your position.
+Our Tax Dispute Resolution team is a national group of tax professionals specialising in tax investigations and voluntary disclosure work.
+We offer a bespoke service, with discreet and confidential small teams to run your case including partner-led advice.
+We represent taxpayers with HMRC through the process, often working alongside your regular accountant or other professionals like lawyers, trustees or executors.
+There are lots of ways we can support and guide you to the settlement of the process - these are usually one-off projects leading to a closure letter from HMRC.

-Book online or call our helpline on 0808 2815 890 for a no obligation conversation with one of our team to discuss your tax problem and see if we can assist.
+Book online or call our helpline on 0808 2815 890 for a free, no-obligation conversation with one of our team to discuss your tax problem and see if we can assist.

 5 reasons to get support through the WDF process